hernan-vela/HernanVelasquez_T1A2/README.md

 This also will be considered as an assignment to gain a qualification in the future, as a full stack web developer.

+### Target audience
+My portfolio will be aim to show potential employers, future colaborators, and in general people interested on designing websites, the knowledge that I have acquired until this point in regards to creation of online content.

+## Tech Stack
+This website has been built until this point, using entirely HTML and CSS.
+The CSS web layout commonly known as Flexbox has been extensively used across the site to facilitate responsiveness.

 ## Functionality and Features
 This portfolio shows a Home page housing four main different pages with images, text, links, animated links, buttons and a form for user input.
 The website is intended to be easily browsed, with few information, simple buttons, and a simple design.